-The EBM program for EIA can at best address temporal and/or spatial variations limited to a limited extent because of cost implications and time limitations.
+The EBM program for EIA can, at best, address temporal and/or spatial variations limited to a certain extent because of cost implications and time limitations.
 Therefore analysis of all available information or data is essential to establish the regional profiles.
 So all the relevant secondary data available for different environmental components should be collated and analyzed.

-To facilitate stake-holders, IL&FS Ecosmart Ltd. made an attempt to compile the list of information required for EIA studies and the sources of secondary data, which are given in Annexure XA and Annexure XB.
+To facilitate stake-holders, IL&FS Ecosmart Ltd., has made an attempt to compile the list of information required for EIA studies and the sources of secondary data, which are given in Annexure XIIA and Annexure XIIB.